-All £12 tickets must be collected at the venue box office no more than one hour before the start of the performance by the purchaser, who must show photo ID upon collection.
+All £12 tickets must be collected at the venue box office no more than one hour before the start of the performance by the purchaser, who must show proof of address (such as a utility bill) and photo ID upon collection.

 How many £12 tickets are available for each show?